Acharya Jagadish Chandra Bose Indian Botanic Garden: Key figures and scientific exploration

+Changes over time

+The Calcutta Botanic Garden changed a lot since it was first set up.
+It made beautiful gardens for people to visit while still studying plants.
+In the 1970s, the Garden started growing better food plants and other useful plants for India.
+This shows how the Garden started to focus more on helping the country and its people.

-Calcutta Botanic Garden Layout
+Calcutta Botanic Garden layout

 Griffith was instrumental in rearranging the Calcutta Garden in a way that reflected scientific practice at the time, emphasizing the importance of scientific classification in the Garden's appearance.
 Griffith often criticized the layout of the Botanic Garden under Wallich's control as he believed it did not have the qualities of a traditional European garden.
 These qualities included "uniformity of design, adaptation of particular parts to particular purposes, including those of science and instruction."
 The ways in which the Garden was restructured from 1816 to 1846 reflected the demands of a rapidly growing scientific field that fueled European colonial influence.
 Key features of the 1816 map depict four nurseries, housing for laborers, a farm, and a small Linnaean Garden.
 The map titled "Plan of the Botanical Gardens December 1845" was developed in 1843 by Griffith and shows key differences compared to the 1816 plan created by Wallich.
 Major illustrations of natural features such as rivers and trees, which appeared alongside the nurseries, are either not included in the map or depicted using symbols.
 A large teak plantation replaces the native housing and the landscape is clearly divided into large divisions, indicating that science was used to categorize the natural landscape.
 An emphasis was placed on labelling plants and categorizing the different areas of the Garden which, according to Griffith, allowed it to be "gardens of science and instruction."